Inferring stochastic low-rank recurrent neural networks from neural data: Theory and methods

 \subsubsection{Sequential Monte Carlo}

 Sequential Monte Carlo (SMC) can be used to approximate sequences of distributions, such as those generated by our RNN, with a set of $K$ trajectories of latents $\mathbf{z}_{1:T}$ (commonly called particles) \cite{Doucet2008}.
-A crucial choice when doing SMC is picking the right proposal distribution $r$, from which we can sample latents at a given timestep, conditioned on the previous latent $\mathbf{z}_{t-1}$ and observed data $\mathbf{y}_{1:t}$, or a subset of those.
+As we do not have direct access to the posterior p($\mathbf{z}_{t}\mid\mathbf{y}_{1:t}$), we instead sample from a proposal distribution $r$, and adjust for the discrepancy between the proposal and target posterior distribution using importance weights.
+Thus, a crucial choice when doing SMC is picking the right proposal distribution $r$, from which we can sample latents conditioned on the previous latent $\mathbf{z}_{t-1}$ and observed data $\mathbf{y}_{1:T}$, or a subset of those.
 Given initial samples $\mathbf{z}_1^{1:K}\sim r$ and corresponding importance weights $\overline{w}_1^{1:K}$ (as defined below) SMC progresses by repeatedly executing the following steps: